SciBorgs/SciGuides/projects/BasicArmBot.md

 ### Unit Testing

-On the SciBorgs, we utilize unit tests
+On the SciBorgs, we utilize unit tests as a quick, organized way to see if any untested code have large, potentially dangerous effects on robot operation.
+Refer [here]() for details.

 ### Systems Checks